lambdaprime/jros1client/README.md

 **jrosclient** - Java module which allows to access some of the ROS (Robotic Operation System) functionality.
 This module is focused on ROS for Java and not ROS for Android.
-That is why it is based on Java 11 API.
+That is why it is based on Java 11 API (which is not available in Android).
 Its ultimate goal is to implement ROS client libraries requirements: http://wiki.ros.org/Implementing%20Client%20Libraries

 This module still under development so any help is welcome.